Macrometacorp/docs/docs/collections/graphs/add-edges.md

 1. Log in to your Macrometa account.
 1. Click **COLLECTIONS**.
-1. In the collection list, click the name of the document collection to which you want to add a document.
-If you aren't sure which collections are document collections, then you can click **Document** at the top of the page to see just document collections.
+1. In the collection list, click the name of the edge collection to which you want to add an edge.
+If you aren't sure which collections are Graph Edge collections, then you can click **Edge** at the top of the page to see just Graph Edge collections.
 1. Click the import icon, which is a down arrow pointing to a file box.
 1. Click **Choose File**, then browse to the file containing the documents you want to import.
 1. Fill out any desired options and then click **Import Documents**.